-The Department of Rehabilitation Counseling is committed to providing outstanding research opportunities.
+The Department of Clinical Rehabilitation Counseling is committed to providing outstanding research opportunities.
 Through the years, we’ve built strong partnerships with clinical services on the UT Southwestern Medical Center campus that maintain research programs.

 We operate a developmental neuropsychology service focused on research in learning disabilities and attention deficit hyperactivity disorder.
 We also have an ongoing research interest in children’s executive functioning — with a special emphasis on the measurement of problem solving on standardized neuropsychological tests and its relationship to real-life adaptive behavior.
-This area has been the focus for theses in the Master of Rehabilitation Counseling Program and dissertations in the Doctoral Program in Clinical Psychology.
+This area has been the focus for research in the Master of Clinical Rehabilitation Counseling Program and dissertations in the Doctoral Program in Clinical Psychology.
 Our students regularly present their research at conferences held by leading organizations, including the American Psychological Association, the International Neuropsychological Society, and the National Academy of Neuropsychology.

-- Diabetes in Latinas: Depression, metabolic control and the role of acculturation and perceived social support
+- Diabetes in Latinas: Depression, metabolic control, and the role of acculturation and perceived social support

 - Internalized psychopathology and visual-spatial ability in children with learning disabilities

 - Effects of a six-week interdisciplinary program on depression, anxiety, and pain in patients with fibromyalgia